right9code/right9ov/01 - BACKEND/_DummyPDF/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 About a bajillion years ago, if a woman mated with the leader of any given society, her chances of survival and the survival of her offspring were drastically improved.
 Just because we drink three-dollar bottled water, drive SUVs, have wireless MP3 players and text messaging does not make us immune to biology.
 Mating with the group leader or the alpha male made it possible for her and her offspring to survive, be well fed, and for them to live longer by way ofprotection.
 It was not ever something they had to think about; it was programmed through thousands of years of evolution that predates our species.
 Any animal that mates with their pack leader has a better chance of being protected and having their offspring better provided for.
 Wolves, for instance, will only allow the pack leader to mate with the females of the group, thereby ensuring the genetic quality of future generations to come.
 Wolves did not sit down at a table and decide this; it is just how nature works.
 The females will always try to mate with the males who are leaders of their group.
 If they don't, they could face death, starvation, and the sacrifice of their offspring.

 In high school, the popular guys and the football players were always the ones dating all of the hot girls, weren't they?
 Most of them, I'm sure, didn't even have all the looks and money.
 This is called status response: a woman responding sexually or emotionally to a guy with high status.
 Rock stars and celebrities have the same effect of status response.
 Social status is a biological indicator of leadership, a primal attraction drive in women.
-The same principle is applied when the popular kid in school would say

----

-THE PASSPORT

-something and everyone would laugh, even if it was not funny at all.
+The same principle is applied when the popular kid in school would say something and everyone would laugh, even if it was not funny at all.

 When you buy a beer for a woman, give her flowers, gifts, and lots of compliments, and call her all the time, you are putting her in the lead, forcing her to take a dominant role, the man's role in the relationship.
 Letting her know she has more status than you do.
 This is bad, cowboy.
 Bad.
 Although women will take the lead if they have to in a relationship, very few are able to feel a gut level attraction to their mate if they are in charge of the relationship.
 In any sexually charged relationship, polarity must exist to create balance and attraction, a masculine and a feminine; a male and a female must have roles.

 Women will ignore their husbands if a celebrity comes over and starts talking to them.
 There is a gravitational pull of women toward status.
 Even a husband of ten years will be ignored if his wife feels like the celebrity in front of her has higher status than her husband does.
 A girl's sexual desires will always gravitate toward a greater being that possesses leadership, dominance, social status, charisma, humor, and confidence.
 They will always point, like a compass, toward status and leadership.When people say, "Women like jerks," what does that mean?
 When a woman meets a man who dis. plays very solid, unshakeable con. fidence, dominance, and rude behav. ior, she may still feel attraction because these qualities can be at. tributed to leadership and high. status behavior.
 Women stay in abusive relationships every day, but there's never any confusion as to who is in charge in the relation. ship.
 I am by no means saying that women need to be abused, and if you truly believe they do, please throw this book into the fireplace.
 I'm saying that women, even when in an abusive relationship, still feel the root level attraction we're talking about here.
 They still feel the presence of confidence, leadership (in a horrible way,) and the alignment with someone who believes he has higher status than she does.
 It's a man who takes charge, regardless of his

 Women will cheat on their husbands, leave great relationships, break off plans with their friends, ditch their boyfriends, and skip work to be with a truly authentic high-status guy who can turn all of her attraction knobs.
 It's emotions that take the wheel when this happens, and it's extremely difficult for women to ignore these feelings.

----

 It happens hundreds of times every day.
 It may have happened to you.
 It's your turn to be on the other side of the table.